ipozdnyakov/small_x_dijets/readme.txt

 3. CONTENT OF THE PROJECT
 -------------------------
-Initial commit consists of separate folders each of which is containing a similar set of source files intended to perform specific task (efficieny study, plotting variables, etc.) Using git allows one to make more sofisticated and flexible control and reuse of similar parts, so it goes.
+Initial commit consisted of separate folders each of which is containing a similar set of source files intended to perform specific task (efficiency study, plotting variables, etc.) Using git allows one to make more sofisticated and flexible control and reuse of similar parts, so it goes.

 To reflect the nature of the physical analysis of collisions data the workflow in the project is organised as follows

-	- each task of the analysis developed in separate branch
+	- each task of the analysis developing in separate branch
 	- after completion branch have to be merged to master branch
 	- finally master branch should be a "button" for running full analysis